-- 1. Enable pairing mode on your Bluetooth® headphones or speaker. - 2.
-Pair the headphones or speaker to the TV by pressing the settings button (gear icon) on the TV remote and selecting the following on screen options: SOUND OUT > BLUETOOTH DEVICE > DEVICE LIST > YOUR DEVICE'S NAME.
+- Enable pairing mode on your Bluetooth[®] headphones or speaker. - Pair the stereo to the TV by pressing the settings button (gear icon) on the TV remote and selecting the following on screen options: SOUND OUT > BLUETOOTH DEVICE > DEVICE LIST > YOUR DEVICE'S NAME.